A Guide To Conducting A Website Safety Check

 4. Fix Any Issues

-If any issues are detected, then fix these as soon as you can.
+If any issues are detected, we recommend that you fix these as soon as possible.

 The free tools above will only give you a quick check to known errors.
 If you want a detailed report, then you’ll have to pay for an in-depth security screen.
 If you use HostGator for your web hosting, we recommend Sitelock.